Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-2.md

 ## Introduction

 Embark on an exciting journey of developing a fully-functional application using the cutting-edge capabilities of GitHub Copilot.
-This challenge will guide you through creating a Python and HTML+JS-based application, utilizing GitHub Copilot at every stage of the development process.
+This challenge will guide you through creating a Python and Flask based application, utilizing GitHub Copilot at every stage of the development process.

 GitHub Copilot, a revolutionary AI-powered coding assistant, will assist you in crafting code for your chosen scenario.
 From setting up a workspace to committing changes and writing complex features, Copilot will be your intelligent companion throughout the development cycle.
 Let's dive into the world of application development and experience the seamless integration of AI with GitHub Copilot!